-The Waystar platform is built upon a modern, scalable, multi-tenant cloud-based architecture that delivers an exceptional client experience and allows us to process billions of transactions every year.
+The Waystar platform is built upon a modern, scalable, multi-tenant cloud-based architecture that delivers an exceptional client experience and allows us to process billions of transactions every year and support nearly 100,000 daily end-users.
 Our solutions are deeply integrated into our clients' workflows, providing an elegant and intuitive user experience.
 The architecture, design, deployment, and management of our platform are centered on the following areas: